 We looked at the data from surveys created using Survicate, which were distributed via different channels: email, mobile app, or website.

-A survey response rate of 50% or higher should be considered excellent in most circumstances.
+A 50% or higher survey response rate should be considered excellent in most circumstances.

 The findings show that website surveys reach the highest response rate of 56%, followed by mobile and email surveys with around 30%.
 This makes website pop-ups one of the most effective methods of collecting customer feedback.

 Survicate enables you to use multiple advanced targeting tools for your online site surveys so that you can reach the right people at the most relevant moment of their customer journey.
-With many feedback collection methods, it's essential to pick one that best fits your study's objectives.
-Overall, the most typical survey response rate will be between 5-30%, but you can still pull various levers to maximize it.
+With many feedback collection methods, picking one that best fits your study's objectives is essential.
+The most typical survey response rate will be between 5-30%, but you can still pull various levers to maximize it.

 Best Practices to maximize your response rate